 Case reports of pediatric patients submitted to general infectious diseases training programs may be submitted to both workshops.
 If the case is selected for both workshops, the author may claim no more than one travel award.
 Submitting a case to both workshops requires that the submission steps are followed for each workshop.

-Fellows, residents, and med students from infectious disease training programs inside and outside of the U.S. may submit case reports for the General Adult ID Fellows’ Day workshop or for the Challenging Cases in Infectious Diseases session.
-The Pediatric Workshop will also accept case submissions from fellows, residents, and medical students.
+Fellows, residents and medical students from infectious disease training programs inside and outside of the U.S. may submit case reports for the General Adult ID Fellows’ Day workshop or for the Challenging Cases in Infectious Diseases session.
+The Pediatric Workshop will also accept case submissions from fellows, residents and medical students.
 For anyone submitting a case from a non-U.S. program, please pay careful attention to the Health Insurance Portability and Accountability Act (HIPAA) regulations to which all U.S. program trainees must adhere.
 To be considered for the Fellows’ Day workshops, all authors must ensure that their cases comply with these HIPAA regulations.
 See HIPAA Regulations.

 To ensure that case reports are compliant with Health Insurance Portability and Accountability Act (HIPAA) regulations, please read the list of 18 elements which the U.S. Department of Health and Human Services and National Institutes of Health require the removal of from shared public health information.
 In the statements below, the healthcare provider is considered the “covered entity.”